arsvechkarev/Vault/README.md

 ### Secure, simple and fast password manager

 Vault uses modern AES-SIV encryption algorithm with two keys 256 bits each.
-The app stores your password locally, without uploading them to a remote server, so you have full control over what happens to your file.
+The app stores your passwords locally, without uploading them to a remote server, so you have full control over what happens to your data.
 It is fast, secure and has an intuitive UX – everything you need from a reliable password manager.

 ### [Download apk](android-app/apk/vault.apk)